sangkukbae/memo-usememo-usecallback/README.md

 `Re-Render Child Component when Parent State Changes`

 **[Memoization](https://en.wikipedia.org/wiki/Memoization)** *is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.*
+* A memoized function remembers the results of an ouput for a given set of inputs.
+* In **React** , we can memoize components (where the input are props), functions, or just reqular computed value.
+* When memoizing components, it does a **shallow** comparision (by default) of the props, and if it sees that it has changed, then it will re-render.
+* Memoization is not free.
+You are trading space for time.

 ## [memo](https://reactjs.org/docs/react-api.html#reactmemo)
 `React.memo` is a [higher order component](https://reactjs.org/docs/higher-order-components.html).
 It’s similar to [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) but for function components instead of classes.
 If your function component renders the same result given the same props, you can wrap it in a call to `React.memo` for a performance boost in some cases by memoizing the result.
 This means that React will skip rendering the component, and reuse the last rendered result.